ibm-cloud-docs/solution-tutorials/serverless-webapp.hidden.md

 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](https://{DomainName}/codeengine/overview) page.
 2. On the left pane, click on **Projects** and then click **Create project**,
    - Select a location.
-   - Provide `guestbook` as project name and select the same resource group as before.
+   - Use `<yourinitials>-guestbook` as project name and select the same resource group as before.
    - Click on **Create**.
    - Wait until the project `status` changes to **Active**.
 3. Click on the project name to enter the project dashboard.